Sorry, you need to enable JavaScript to visit this website.

 Because the goal is fit, CiM employed the Cognitive Information Processing (CIP) approach (more info here, here, and here), an approach used widely across higher education, and adapted it for the medical field.
 The CiM four-phase career planning model is to be used as a framework for guiding physicians-in-training through the career exploration process to identify their fit and ultimately land in their next phase of training and, eventually, practice.

-In following this model, CiM provides tools and information that help students consider their personal attributes and preferences alongside their career options to make effective decisions about their specialty and residency.
+In following this model, CiM provides tools and information that help physicians-in-training consider their personal attributes and preferences alongside their career options to make effective decisions about their specialty and residency.
 Below are a short description of as well as a few highlighted tools and resources for each phase.

 Understand Yourself